groupdocs-search/GroupDocs.Search-Products/content/search/java/case-sensitive/txt.en.md

 date:  2025-01-27T20:14:10
 draft: false
 lang: en
-format: Pdf
+format: Txt
 product: "Search"
 product_tag: "search"
 platform: "Java"
 platform_tag: "java"

 ############################# Head ############################
-head_title: "Boolean search in PDF with Java"
+head_title: "Perform Case-Sensitive Searches in TXT with Java"
-head_description: "With GroupDocs.Search for Java, developers can perform document searches using Boolean operators like AND, OR, and NOT."
+head_description: "The GroupDocs.Search for Java API helps Java developers run case-sensitive searches across multiple document types."

 ############################# Header ############################
-title: "Boolean text search"
+title: "Case-Sensitive Document Search"
-description: "Use GroupDocs.Search for Java to create advanced boolean (AND, OR, NOT) search queries in your Java projects with ease."
+description: "GroupDocs.Search for Java allows you to implement precise case-sensitive search functionality in your Java projects."
 subtitle: "GroupDocs.Search for Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download for Free"
+    - title: "Get It for Free"
       link: "https://releases.groupdocs.com/search/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Search"
+    title: "Learn About GroupDocs.Search"
     link: "/search/java/"
     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for Java](/search/java/) is a versatile library designed for text search and data indexing in documents.
-It supports over 70 file types, including PDF, Word, Excel, images, and ZIP archives, enabling efficient searches through large data collections.
+       [GroupDocs.Search for Java](/search/java/) is a versatile tool for text search and indexing across various documents.
+It supports over 70 formats like PDFs, Word files, Excel sheets, images, and ZIPs, enabling you to efficiently handle extensive datasets.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to perform boolean searches in PDF documents"
+    title: "Guide to Case-Sensitive Search in TXT Files"
     content: |
-      [GroupDocs.Search](/search/java/) enables easy text searches within PDF documents.
-With support for boolean conditions, you can enhance search accuracy in Java applications.
+      Using [GroupDocs.Search](/search/java/), you can easily perform case-sensitive searches in TXT documents, enhancing your Java projects.

-      1. Specify the folder to store the search index.
+      1. Set the folder for storing the search index.
-      2. Select the folder containing PDF documents.
+      2. Select the folder containing TXT files.
-      3. Execute the search query and retrieve results.
+      3. Run the case-sensitive search and collect results.
-      4. Process the obtained results.
+      4. Process and use the search results.

     code:
       platform: "java"